Engineering Externship Program

 “It is a good exposure to get which gives you an insider’s look about the company!”

-Please contact program administrator: Tiffany Franklin, Associate Director, Career Services.
+Please contact program administrator: Jillian Cener, Associate Director for the School of Engineering and Applied Science, Career Services.